tranquilit/WAPT-Documentation/source/wapt-changelog.rst

     * waptagent installation as a service with kerberos registration;

-    * waptselfservice gui available on the 3 platforms (note: support for the lastest version of MacOS, Catalina, is expected for 1.8.3);
+    * waptselfservice gui available on the 3 platforms (note: support for the latest version of MacOS, Catalina, is expected for 1.8.3);

     * waptexit (on Linux an Mac it is not yet started